Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 James Patterson

 While James Patterson is most widely recognized as a traditionally published powerhouse, his influence has extended into the world of self-publishing in meaningful ways.
 Patterson has openly championed indie authors, frequently highlighting how the digital landscape has democratized publishing and made success more accessible outside traditional gatekeepers.
-His hybrid approach, releasing books across multiple genres, age groups, and formats, often in collaboration with lesser-known writers, mirrors the entrepreneurial mindset of self-publishing.
+His hybrid approach, releasing books across multiple genres, age groups, and formats—often in collaboration with lesser-known writers—mirrors the entrepreneurial mindset of self-publishing.
 Patterson has even credited the rise of self-published authors with reshaping reader demand, proving that there’s no single “right” path to success.
 His career serves as a reminder that self-published writers are competing in the same marketplace as the world’s top-selling authors, and that innovation, speed to market, and an unrelenting focus on readers can level the playing field.

 Jhumpa Lahiri

 Jhumpa Lahiri, acclaimed for her Pulitzer Prize–winning Interpreter of Maladies and the widely celebrated novel The Namesake, has also become an unexpected model of literary independence.
-In recent years, Lahiri stepped outside the traditional publishing track by self-translating and self-publishing works written originally in Italian—a language she adopted later in life.
+In recent years, Lahiri has stepped outside the traditional publishing track by self-translating and self-publishing works originally written in Italian—a language she adopted later in life.
 This bold move underscored the creative freedom self-publishing offers: the ability to bring deeply personal projects to readers without waiting for a publisher’s approval or market validation.
 By leaning into her bilingual identity and taking direct control of how her work reached the public, Lahiri demonstrated that even established, award-winning authors can embrace the self-publishing ethos of autonomy and experimentation.
 Her success shows that self-publishing isn’t just for newcomers—it’s also a powerful avenue for literary icons seeking new forms of expression.

 Kerry Wilkinson

 Kerry Wilkinson, a British author, became one of the UK’s most successful self-publishing stories when his debut thriller Locked In soared to the top of the Amazon Kindle chart.
 What began as an experiment in digital publishing quickly turned into a career-defining breakthrough, with Wilkinson selling hundreds of thousands of copies directly to readers before traditional publishers took notice.
-His success illustrates the power of self-publishing to bypass industry gatekeepers and connect authors with a global audience in real time.
+His success exemplifies the power of self-publishing to bypass industry gatekeepers and connect authors with a global audience in real-time.
 Today, with more than 30 novels spanning crime, thrillers, and young adult fiction, Wilkinson continues to balance traditional deals with the independence that first launched his career, proving that self-publishing can be both a springboard and a long-term strategy for sustained success.

 Kazuo Ishiguro